ESC Planegg-Würmtal: History

 In the 2007–08 season, the club won the German Championship for the first time without losing a point, with a 13-point lead over second-placed OSC Berlin.
 In the DEB Cup, however, the Penguins narrowly lost to OSC 3:4 in the preliminary round and won the match for third place 7–0 against EC Bergkamen.
 The ESC Planegg started the 2008–09 season as German Champions in the IIHF European Women Champions Cup, but did not make it beyond the preliminary round.
 The team also took part in the Elite Women's Hockey League for the first time, which was held parallel to the Bundesliga, and finished third behind HC Slavia Praha and OSC Berlin.

 In the 2009–10 season, ESC Planegg took part in the EWHL alongside the Bundesliga, this time as the only German representative, and won it to become the first German team to claim the EWHL Championship after defeating the Ravens Salzburg in the final.

 ESC Planegg finished the 2019–20 Bundesliga regular season in first place and reached the play-off final against ECDC Memmingen after beating the Eisbären Juniors Berlin in the semifinals.
 After the first final game on 7 March 2020 (ECDC Memmingen 2–4 ESC Planegg), the German Ice Hockey Federation (DEB) stopped further game operations in all leagues on 11 March 2020 in response to the COVID-19 pandemic.

 In the 2020–21 season, the ESC Planegg qualified for the DFEL Final Four tournament, where they defeated ECDC Memmingen 3-2 in the semifinals and Eisbären Juniors Berlin 4-1 in the final to win the club's eighth German Championship in women's ice hockey.
 The EWHL Supercup with 12 teams from Europe and Kazakhstan was not played to the end due to the COVID-19 pandemic.

 Home venues

-There are no artificial ice rinks in Planegg, so the team has used a number of training and playing venues in the region for home games.
+There are no artificial ice rinks in Planegg and the team was obligated to use a number of training and playing venues around the region for home games.
 Previous venues include the Eissporthalle Grafing in Grafing and the Eisstadion Bad Tölz in Bad Tölz.
+During the 2022–23 season, the team played at the Eisstadion Miesbach in Miesbach, which they shared with the TEV Miesbach of the men's Eishockey-Bayernliga.

+The absence of a home arena ultimately led ESC Planegg-Würmtal to voluntarily withdraw from the DFEL after the 2023–24 season, as the club's board concluded that the club could not remain competitive in a sustainable way without a dedicated home stadium and the amenities one would provide.
+Club president Kevin Wüst explained, "We are… guests at our so-called home games" in addition to citing "ever greater challenges every year," including the dependence on many third parties, the substantial monetary and labor costs related to securing venues and local sponsorships, and difficulty retaining players, volunteers, and fans among the constant changes.